Please click on the relevant question to read more information

-- Wave 3 Maths Intervention
+- Maths Mastery

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
-Training providers we can approach are Educational Psychologist, Speech and language therapist, occupational therapists, Teaching and Learning Advisors.
+Training providers we can approach are Educational Psychologist, Speech and language therapist, Occupational Therapists, Teaching and Learning Advisors.

 6. How equipment and facilities to support children and young people with special educational needs will be secured

 Specialist equipment will be considered on an individual basis

 7. The arrangements for consulting parents of children with special educational needs about, and involving them in, their education

 All parents of pupils at St Matthew’s are invited to discuss the progress of their children on a number of occasions a year and receive a written report at the end of the school year.
 In addition, we are happy to arrange meetings outside these times.
 As part of our normal teaching arrangements, all pupils will access some additional teaching to help them catch-up if the progress monitoring indicates that this is necessary; this will not imply that the pupil has a special educational need.

 If following this normal provision improvements in progress are not seen, we will contact parents to discuss this and the additional support we will be providing.
 From this point onwards the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to termly reviews of this provision.